Ken Barlow: Storylines

-Ken Barlow was born and raised at 3 Coronation Street, Weatherfield, Lancashire.
-He is the eldest son born to Frank (Frank Pemberton) and Ida Barlow (Noel Dyson).
-An intelligent pupil, Ken attends grammar school after passing his eleven plus exam, and in 1957 wins a scholarship at the University of Manchester; he lives with his parents and brother David (Alan Rothwell) in Weatherfield while studying and gains a second class honours degree in History and English.
-Being educated and politically minded, Ken differs from his family and neighbours.
-This is a source of friction between Ken and his father Frank, who believes Ken is trying to distance himself from his working-class roots.
-When Ken writes a scathing newspaper article about his uneducated neighbours in Weatherfield, Frank and the community are outraged.
-In 1961, Ken's mother dies in a motor accident.
-Ken turns down a teaching post to support his father, but he and Frank continue to clash until Frank leaves in 1964.
-David and Frank's deaths (in 1970 and 1975, respectively) leave Ken as the sole surviving Barlow.
+Ken Barlow is born and raised at 3 Coronation Street, Weatherfield, Lancashire, the eldest son of Frank (Frank Pemberton) and Ida Barlow (Noel Dyson).
+An intelligent pupil, Ken attends grammar school after passing his eleven plus exam, and in 1957 wins a scholarship at the University of Manchester where he lives with his parents and brother David (Alan Rothwell).
+There, he gains a second class honours degree in History and English.

-Ken begins teaching, and marries Valerie Tatlock (Anne Reid) in July 1962.
+After his mother dies in a car crash in 1961, Ken turns down a teaching post to support his father.
+Previous tensions between him and his father over his father's perception that Ken was making an effort to distance himself from his working class roots come to a head in 1964.
+Ken begins teaching and married Valerie Tatlock (Anne Reid) in July 1962.
 Two years later, he has a fling with exotic dancer Pip Mistral (Elaine Stevens), but his marriage survives.
-Twins Peter (Robert Heanue) and Susan (Katie Heanneau) are born on 15 April 1965.
-In January 1966, Ken has another affair with reporter Jackie Marsh (Pamela Craig); Valerie leaves when she finds out but is later persuaded to return.
-Ken continues to stand up for his political beliefs and spends seven days in prison in March 1967, after being arrested for protesting.
-He is left a single parent following Valerie's untimely death; she perishes after being electrocuted in January 1971, and he is left heartbroken.
+He and his wife have twins Peter (Robert Heanue) and Susan (Katie Heanneau) on 15 April 1965.
+In January 1966, Ken has an affair with reporter Jackie Marsh (Pamela Craig).
+Valerie leaves when she finds out about this but is later persuaded to return.

+Ken continues to stand up for his political beliefs throughout the series and spends seven days in prison in March 1967 after being arrested for protesting.
+David dies in 1970, followed by Ken's father in 1975, leaving him the sole surviving Barlow.
+He is left a single parent following Valerie's untimely death after she is electrocuted in January 1971, and he is left heartbroken.
 Ken is supported by Valerie's uncle Albert Tatlock (Jack Howarth), with whom he shares a close relationship, but caring for the twins proves too difficult and they are sent to live with their grandparents in Glasgow.

 Ken has numerous flings, including a one-night stand with Rita Littlewood (Barbara Knox), but his next serious relationship occurs in 1973, when Ken marries Janet Reid (Judith Barker), in the hope that she will mother his two children.
 Janet refuses to do this, and in 1974 they separate.
 Janet flits in and out of Ken's life until 1977, when she kills herself by taking an overdose when Ken turns down a reconciliation.